TrivadisPF/kafka-backup/README.md

 # Kafka Connect for Backup & Restore

 kafka-connect-backup-restore is a Kafka Connector for doing backup and restore of Kafka Topics to Amazon S3.
+This is a joint effort of Swiss Post and Trivadis.

 Documentation for this connector can be found [here](docs/README.md).